bhamla-lab/mudskipper-3D-tracking-ICB-2025/README.md

 ---

-**We hope this walkthrough clarifies each script’s purpose and usage.** Feel free to open an issue or submit a pull request if you encounter any problems or have improvements (dchoi319@gatech.edu).
+**We hope this walkthrough clarifies each script’s purpose and usage.** Feel free to open an issue or submit a pull request if you encounter any problems or have improvements (dchoi319@gatech.edu or saadb@chbe.gatech.edu).